Learn Chinese with News: 8 Mandarin Channels to Bookmark

 Watch JSTV on the official YouTube channel.

-浙江卫视 (zhè jiāng wèi shì) — Zhejiang Television is a Hangzhou-based satellite broadcast channel known for their rich mix of music commentary programs similar to American Idol in the West.
+浙江卫视 (zhè jiāng wèi shì) — Zhejiang Television is a Hangzhou-based satellite broadcast channel known for its rich mix of music commentary programs similar to American Idol in the West.

 If you love reality shows and a bit of news on the side, you should check this one out!
 What’s better than getting your fill of what’s going on in the world, only to follow up with some seriously inspirational people singing their hearts out?